javorszky/wasmtime-fscheck-serve/readme.md

 # filesystem access check for a wasm:http module in serve mode

 This is a wasi:http module that is built just by `cargo component build` with the present Cargo.toml file.
+There's a [CLI version of this that works here](https://github.com/javorszky/wasmtime-fscheck-cli);

 ## How to use this